Kayaking in Maldives

 5. Where to get tourist information

-6. Seasons and best time to visit
+6. Best time to visit

-There are 2 seasons in Maldives.
-Dry seasons run from January to March and wet season runs from May to October.
+The Maldives has a tropical climate with average temperatures of 28-31°C year-round, so it can be visited all-year-round.
 There may be heavy rain showers any time of the year but they tend to be short, so you don’t have to worry about them.

 7. What to wear

-As Maldives is a Muslim country, as a general rule wear conservative clothing in public.
-Wear cover-ups and sarongs on your way to the beach.
+• Wear cover-ups and sarongs on your way to the beach.

 8. Alcohol consumption